Ricardocanul7/cakephp2-dockerized/README.md

 Execute `make help` and you will see the list of custom commands.

 > NOTE: You can modify the Makefile to add your custom commands or improve existing ones.

+## Windows users

+Windows doesn't have `make` installed by default as MacOS or Linux

+A solution for this is to install chocolately from [Chocolatey](https://chocolatey.org/install)

+Once `chocolately` is installed, install the `make` package with the following instruction: `choco install make`

+So after that you will be able to run the commands in the makefile using Git Bash or Powershell